o19s/elasticsearch-learning-to-rank/README.md

 ### Judgment lists -> training set

 Libraries like Ranklib and xgboost don't directly use the three-tuples listed above for training.
 Ranklib when training doesn't really care what the document identifier is.
-Nor does it care what the actual query is.
+Nor does it care what the actual query keyword is.
 Ranklib instead expects you to do some legwork to examine the query and document and generate a set of quantitative *features* you hypothesize might predict the relevance grade.
 A *feature* here is a numerical value that measures something in the query, the document, or a relationship between the query and document.
 You might arbitrarilly decide, for example, that feature 1 is the number of times the query keywords occurs in the movie title.
 And feature 2 might correspond to how many times the keywords occur in the movies overview field.

 A common file format for this sort of training set is the following:

 ```
-grade qid:<queryId> 1:<feature1Val> ... #Comment
+grade qid:<queryId> 1:<feature1Val> 2:<feature2Val>... #Comment
 ```

 Let's take an example.
-When we look at our query "rambo", which we now will be just calling query 1, we note the following feature values
+When we look at our query "rambo", which we'll call query Id 1, we note the following feature values:

 - Feature 1 : Rambo occurs 1 time in the title of movie "Rambo"; 0 times in Turner and Hootch
 - Feature 2 : Rambo occurs 6 times in the overview field of movie "Rambo"; 0 times in Turner and Hootch